Soriana: 2008–2014

 As part of its multi-format strategy, Soriana restructured its organizational model in September 2011, segmenting its self-service formats according to market niches.
 That year, the company also introduced Soriana Súper VIP, a premium supermarket concept, beginning with the remodeled Soriana Súper Marne branch in San Pedro Garza García, Nuevo León.
-The store featured a 2,230 m² sales floor with gourmet products, imported wines, liquors, delicatessen items, and prepared foods.
+The store featured a 2,230 m^{2} sales floor with gourmet products, imported wines, liquors, delicatessen items, and prepared foods.
 On October 7, 2011, Soriana opened additional Soriana Express stores in Culiacán, Sinaloa (El Dorado), and in Nacozari de García, Sonora.
 On December 9, 2011, the company inaugurated its first hypermarkets in the capitals of Guerrero and Quintana Roo, located in Chilpancingo and Chetumal, respectively.

 Following the deaths of Soriana's founding brothers, leadership passed to Ricardo Martín Bringas, the youngest son of Francisco Martín Borque.
 By 2020, Martín Bringas had an estimated net worth of US$2.1 billion.
 Under his direction, Grupo Soriana expanded to more than 600 stores across 200 cities and towns, supported by 14 distribution centers nationwide.
 In 2006, the company relocated its headquarters from Torreón to Monterrey.
 Outside of Soriana, Martín Bringas and his wife founded Innovasport in 1999, specializing in athletic apparel, footwear, and sporting goods, along with a sneaker-focused spinoff chain, Innvictus, which together grew to more than 100 stores across Mexico.
 In 2010, he was named one of Expansión magazine's "100 Most Important Entrepreneurs in Mexico."

 In 2013, Soriana built its first wind power plant in Reynosa, Tamaulipas, as part of its long-term sustainability strategy.
-On April 24, 2014, the company inaugurated its first hypermarket in the state of Morelos, located in Plaza Cedros, Jiutepec, with a 5,843 m² sales floor and an investment of more than 101 million pesos.
+On April 24, 2014, the company inaugurated its first hypermarket in the state of Morelos, located in Plaza Cedros, Jiutepec, with a 5,843 m^{2} sales floor and an investment of more than 101 million pesos.
 At the end of 2014, Soriana introduced a new corporate image for both the company and its store formats.
 The first location to adopt this updated image was the Soriana Súper San Agustín store in Tlajomulco de Zúñiga, Jalisco.